zowe/zowe-cli-zos-make-plugin/README.md

 ## Overview

-The z/OS make plugin manages the details of creating a USS workspace (ZFS and directories) and allows you to build your project source (HLASM, C/C++, COBOL, PLI, etc.) on USS with `make` with your custom `makefile`.
+The z/OS make plugin manages the details of creating a USS workspace (ZFS and directories) and allows you to build your project source (HLASM, C/C++, COBOL, PLI, etc.) on USS with `make` using your custom `makefile`.
 The plugin strives to emulate a local build experience by automating and hiding mainframe details allowing you to focus on writing code.

 The plugin is "project centric".
 Meaning, you create and customize (via the `zowe zm init` command) a `zos-make.json` properties file that describes some simple details for each project (e.g. the remote USS directory to use for the project).